Original air date: November 10, 1987

-- Patrick Stewart Speech: This is how Picard talkes the monster to death.
+- Patrick Stewart Speech: This is how Picard talks the monster to death.

-- Plenty of Blondes: Every one of the Edo is blonde.
+- Plenty of Blondes: Every one of the Edo is blond.
 Also toned, waxed and bronzed to perfection.

 - Protocol Peril: The Edo can't see anything wrong with capital punishment for any and all crime, since it serves as a perfectly effective deterrent among themselves.
 Picard has to try and honor that viewpoint and the Federation's own rather rigid code while saving Wesley's life anyway.

 - Stripperific: Every resident of Edo, both male and female, wears only a few straps over their body.

 - Sufficiently Advanced Alien: The Edo "god" is an inter-dimensional ship that appears translucently in orbit near the Enterprise.
 When they scan Data's mind he picks up that they used to be flesh-and-blood creatures in the distant past, but have evolved beyond such forms.
 Data practically quotes the principle while discussing the Edo "god" with Picard.Picard: Did you learn anything about the relationship between that and the Edo?
 Why are they so certain it's a god?

 Data: Any sufficiently advanced life-form would appear to others to be that, sir.